CelestiaProject/Celestia/INSTALL.md

 in /usr/local/share/celestia, but you may want to specify a new location with the following option to cmake: `-DCMAKE_INSTALL_PREFIX=/another/path`.

-To build the application bundle, pass -DNATIVE_OSX_APP=ON to the cmake command, the application bundle will be located in the "build" folder that you previously created.

 ## Supported CMake parameters

 List of supported parameters (passed as `-DPARAMETER=VALUE`):